mFACE: Multilingual Summarization with Factual Consistency Evaluation: Results

+Table~\ref{tab:sum:results} presents our results on the test set averaged across all 45 languages, for our three model variants (Vanilla, Filtered, and Controlled) and three baselines.
+For the Filtered and Controlled models we report results for both the best-ROUGE and best-NLI checkpoints, while for the others we only use ROUGE for checkpoint selection as no NLI model is involved in their training.
+Per language results on the validation and test sets are in Appendix~\ref{sec:detailed:automatic}, Tables~\ref{tab:dev_results_nli_rouge} and~\ref{tab:test_results_nli_rouge}.\footnote{Due to the high computational cost of the experiments, our results are based on a single run.}
-Table \ref{tab:test_results_nli_rouge} presents our final results on the test set for all languages, for our three model variants (Vanilla, Filtered, and Controlled), and for the two checkpoint selection methods (Best-ROUGE and Best-NLI).\footnote{The corresponding validation results can be found in Appendix, Table~\ref{tab:dev_results_nli_rouge}.} We see that the Filtered model outperforms all other models across languages achieving an average score of 76.49 on the test set for the Best-NLI checkpoint (last row in Table~\ref{tab:test_results_nli_rouge}), obtaining best NLI scores in 43 of the 45 languages.
-This suggests that data filtering is a viable approach for improving the factual consistency of summarization systems across languages.
-The next best model in terms of NLI is the Best-ROUGE checkpoint of the Filtered and Controlled variants, both achieving an average NLI score of~72.17.

-The other two model variants (Controlled, Vanilla) perform mostly worse than the Filtered model in terms of NLI: 71.38 (Best-NLI) and 72.17 (Best-ROUGE) for the Controlled model checkpoints, and 67.82 (Best-NLI) and 64.30 (Best-Rouge) for the Vanilla model.
-Note how the NLI score gap between the Best-ROUGE Vanilla model and the Best-NLI Filtered model is 12.19 points on average, which we find significant considering that the Vanilla model is not a strawman, being based on T5-XXL.
+We see that the Filtered model outperforms all other models across languages achieving an average score of 76.49 for the Best-NLI checkpoint (it obtains best NLI scores in 43 out of 45 languages).
+This suggests that data filtering is a viable approach for improving the factual consistency of summarization systems.
+The next best models in terms of NLI are the Filtered and Controlled variants (with Best-ROUGE checkpoints), achieving an average score of~72.17.
+The Controlled and Vanilla models perform mostly worse than the Filtered variant in terms of NLI with either Best-NLI or Best-ROUGE checkpoints.
+Note the significant NLI score gap between the Vanilla model and the Best-NLI Filtered model (12.19 points on average).
+This primarily points to the quality of the unfiltered data, since both models are based on T5-XXL.
 The Best-NLI checkpoint outperforms the Best-ROUGE checkpoint for the Filtered model (average NLI scores of 76.49 vs 72.17).
-However, we observe a degradation of 0.79~NLI points when comparing the Best-NLI and Best-ROUGE checkpoints for the Controlled model (average NLI scores of 71.38 vs 72.17).
+However, we observe a degradation of 0.79~NLI points when comparing the Best-NLI and Best-ROUGE checkpoints for the Controlled model.